 Bottlenecks are common across most businesses, but with long, complex or intertwined processes they’re not always straightforward to find and solve.

-Simulation is a powerful tool for bottleneck analysis, helping identify their root cause and enabling you to experiment with process changes to resolve constraints.
+Simulation is a powerful tool for bottleneck analysis, helping identify the root cause and enabling you to experiment with process changes to resolve constraints.

 Businesses often face the same issues over and over again but some might not realize that these recurring problems could be a sign of one or more bottlenecks within a process or system.